Skip to Main Content

 Make the business case

 The product vision will likely appeal to your organization's big-picture, intuitive thinkers.
-We suggest a shift in focus and tone to reach the more detail-oriented, analytical thinkers.
-Crafting a compelling business case is predicated on getting specific about the nuts and bolts of your product opportunity.
+A business case will reach the more detail-oriented, analytical thinkers.
+The business case offers specifics about the nuts and bolts of your product opportunity.
 We’ve found that the strongest business cases answer four fundamental questions.

 1